Levi Johnston: Other activities

 Johnston hired Anchorage, Alaska, attorney Rex Butler (who was previously best known for representing criminal defendants and handling civil litigation) to represent him in his pursuit of a career in the entertainment industry.
 The Associated Press reported in July 2009 that Johnston was also pursuing a movie deal.

 Johnston and comedian Kathy Griffin attended the 2009 Teen Choice Awards together.
 She later stated that he was "surprisingly sweet and courteous" to her.
 Johnston and Griffin's acquaintance is documented in the sixth season of Griffin's reality television series, Kathy Griffin: My Life on the D-List.
 Additionally, as a gag in her stand-up comedy routine, Griffin often referred to the acquaintance as a relationship, and Johnston as her boyfriend.

 In October 2009, Johnston appeared in a television commercial for Roll International, makers of Wonderful Pistachios, as part of their "Get Crackin" advertising campaign.
 The commercial features Johnston, with a bodyguard, opening a pistachio as a voice-over states, "Now Levi Johnston does it with protection."

 It was reported that Johnston would pose fully nude for Playgirl magazine; however, following a statement by Sarah Palin that referred to Johnston's "aspiring porn career", it was announced that Johnston's photo shoot would not include full frontal nudity.

 Politico reported in April 2010 that Johnston was working on a memoir "that would air the true story of the Palin household."
 Johnston's book, Deer in the Headlights: My Life in Sarah Palin's Crosshairs, was published in September 2011.

 Johnston appeared as a celebrity coach to Logan Cummins in the pilot of a reality television show titled Mansformation released in May 2013.

 Personal life

-Johnston married Sunny Oglesby (born 1992) on October 28, 2012.
-A month prior to the wedding, the couple's first daughter, Breeze Beretta Johnston was born.
-Their second daughter, Indy Rae Johnston, was born in January 2015.
-Their third daughter Delta Jo Johnston was born on July 10, 2019.
+Johnston married Sunny Oglesby on October 28, 2012.
+A month prior to the wedding, the couple's first daughter was born.
+Their second daughter was born in January 2015.
+Their third daughter was born on July 10, 2019.

 In popular culture

 On September 28, 2010, Ben Folds and Nick Hornby released an album called Lonely Avenue, which featured a track entitled "Levi Johnston's Blues".
 The song provides an account of Johnston's story, based on actual posts Johnston had uploaded to his own MySpace webpage.

-Alaska singer-songwriter Marian Call has said that "The Avocado Song" was inspired by Levi Johnston.
+Alaska singer-songwriter Marian Call has said that "The Avocado Song" was inspired by Johnston.

 In the HBO film Game Change (2012), Johnston is portrayed by actor Justin Gaston.